 Once the weather cools down, I can’t think of anything more comforting or nourishing that a hearty pot roast using beef, and tons of hearty vegetables and potatoes.
 Not to mention, a slow-cooker tri tip roast is one of the most delicious meals ever.

 For this special Slow-Cooker Pot Roast, I recommend a Beef Round Roast or a Tri Tip Roast.
-You can also use a Chuck Roast, or pretty much any roast you like.
+You can also use a Chuck Roast, or pretty much any roast you like (this cut of meat is also great for making my Crockpot Beef Pho soup).

 I love the tri tip roast as it is a very flavorful cut of beef.
 It’s called a tri-tip because it’s a triangular cut of meat and a triangle roast.
 It’s one of my favorite cuts of beef.